 In a Group Replication topology in multi-primary mode, care needs to be taken when executing data definition statements, also commonly known as data definition language (DDL).

-MySQL 8.0 introduces support for atomic Data Definition
+MySQL 8.3 supports atomic Data Definition

 Language (DDL) statements, where the complete DDL statement is